 A Committee members should attend all meetings, but may request an alternate with appropriate expertise for the position if unable to attend a meeting.
 Members may request an alternate for a meeting no more than twice per calendar year under the following terms.
 All requests for alternates require prior approval by the Executive Director.
-The Executive Director must be notified in advance in writing with the name of and contact information for the proposed alternate at least two weeks 30 days prior to the first day of the Groundfish Allocation meeting, or the first day of the Council meeting held in conjunction with the Groundfish Allocation meeting.
+The Executive Director must be notified in advance in writing with the name of and contact information for the proposed alternate at least two weeks 30 days prior to the first day of the Groundfish Allocation meeting.
 Non-federal alternates will be reimbursed for travel expenses per the Council travel rules.
 Exceptions to these terms may be made at the discretion of the Executive Director for highly unusual occurrences.